-Most of the emissions (67%) in Scope 1 come from diesel usage, and in Scope 2, from standard purchased electricity (more details in Table 6).
-The emissions in Scope 3 primarily originate from the four categories: 3.1 Purchased goods and services, 3.4 Upstream transportation and distribution, 3.9 Downstream transport and distribution, and 3.11 Use of sold products.
+Most of the emissions in Scope 1 come from diesel usage, and in Scope 2, from standard purchased electricity (more details in Table 6).
+The emissions in Scope 3 primarily originate from the three categories: 3.1 Purchased goods and services, 3.4 Upstream transportation and distribution and 3.11 Use of sold products.